How to Rust Steel On Purpose

 Electronics - Adelaide, South Australia, Australia

 A. I'm a sculptor working primarily in mild steel.
 I rust much of my work and use a fairly simple solution that's comprised of relatively easily obtained parts.

 I first sandblast the work thoroughly - ideally with an abrasive medium to really tear at the surface as opposed to a bead shot which actually closes up the surface of the steel making it more difficult for the rust to adhere (either one will work).

-copper sulfate [linked by editor to product info at Amazon]
+copper sulfate [affiliate link to product info on Amazon]

 I heat the water in a pot - add copper sulfate until the water is bright blue (maybe about a 1/2 - 1 cup per gallon? - I'm sure my mixes vary and it always works).
 Once the water has dissolved the copper sulfate I pour it into a pump sprayer and add vinegar.
 I usually add about 1/2 as much vinegar as I have water.
 I'm sorry that I'm not more scientific but it's never really mattered.

 Once the piece is sprayed with the solution you will notice a change immediately.
 First the piece will look like copper (within a couple seconds) and then it will begin to darken and rust.
 It really doesn't take long to get a nice dark rust.
 You can reapply again and again to continue the process.
 It's definitely best to allow it to dry in between each spray down as that is when the oxygen can get to it best and do its job.
 When the desired rust is achieved (and it's not just powdery surface rust) I rinse it well with water and allow to dry.